wtpisaac/rinsedmeat/README.md

 - Odin compiler, dev 2025-08 (or later)
 - SDL3
 - SDL3_image
+- Vulkan (see below remarks for macOS.
+Windows should have it vendored by GPU manufacturer drivers, but not fully sure).

 Both of the SDL libraries use Odin's vendored bindings.